I’m scared that the dentist will carry out unnecessary dental work.

 - why they are suggesting the treatment

-- what the treatment is and how it works
+- how it works

 - what the pros and cons of available treatment options are

-- and importantly, what they would choose for themselves if it was their mouth!!
+- and importantly, what they would choose for themselves if it was their mouth.

 Your dentist needs to explain and discuss things with you, in a language you can understand.
 Only then can the two of you reach a joint treatment decision based on informed consent.

-- Your dentist should be able to show you what is wrong using mirrors, x-rays, devices such as the explorer or diagnodent, or an intraoral camera.
+- If your dentist suggests treatment and you’re in any doubt, let them show you why (using mirrors, x-rays or an intraoral camera).
 Of course, if you’re not ready (yet) to see that type of thing, say so!

 - Ask your dentist which treatment (and which materials, if applicable) they would choose for themselves if they had the same problem, and why.

 It is your right as a patient to decline any treatment you don’t want.

 Dentists who enjoy their work will want their patients to take an active interest in their dental health and treatment decisions.
-As an active partner in your care, you can ensure that you make the best choices for yourself, with the help and advice from your dentist.
+As an active and equal partner in your care, you can ensure that you make the best choices for yourself, with the help and advice from your dentist.

 Visit our support forum to get help with this and other fears, or to simply get things off your chest!